 Luis Castillo stands ready to take the mound at Great American Ball Park tonight against the first-place Milwaukee Brewers.

 The club Castillo joins is 5-23.
 With its current pileup of injuries and illness, the Reds active roster is far worse than the team that played behind Castillo in 2017.
 Just like with his maiden start, Castillo’s faces a high degree of difficulty tonight against a Brewers lineup that torched Reds pitching less than a week ago.
-Castillo will be making his 18th start against Milwaukee, his 11th at GABP.
+Castillo will be making his 18th start against Milwaukee, his 11th against the Brewers at GABP.
 He’s had a mix of success and failure against the Brewers, but has had the better of it here at home.

 Don’t read much into how Luis Castillo does tonight.
 It’s one game.
 And like 2017, Luis Castillo will not be a Reds savior in 2022.